shibby360/linguistics-stuff/chhayan/verbs.md

 ## Modal Verbs(can, should, etc.)
 These verbs stay the same, and use the stem of the verb after.
 `Ĭa śul pil af́iek sē...` = I should play with them...
+## Fērivērbs(Do verbs)
+`Fērivērbs`, which literally means "Do verbs", are verbs that combine a word with `āk fēri` to create a new verb.
+In the infinitive, they come after the verb, but when `fēri` is conjugated, they come before the `fēri`.
+Examples:
+`Ia het fēriḱani kharc.` = I am spending.